Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 posted by [Valerie Obenchain](mailto:vobencha@roswellpark.org), January 2016

 The _Bioconductor_ newsletter is a quarterly review of core infrastructure developments, community projects and future directions.
-Topics are of general interest as well as those with the greatest impact on the software.
-This quarter has seen substantial development on the `ExperimentHub` resource and the `InteractionSet` class.
-We review some tips for managing package repositories with `biocLite()` and introduce the new version tagging in the svn / git repos which makes it possible to retrieve a specific version of a _Bioconductor_ package.
+We aim for topics of general interest as well as those with the greatest impact on the software.

+In this issue we follow development of the `InteractionSet` class and review tips for managing package repositories.
 Mike Love talks about constructing design matrices for gene expression experiments and Jim MacDonald takes us on tour of _Bioconductor_ annotation packages.

+_Bioconductor_ 3.2 was released on October 14, consisting of 1104 software
+packages, 257 experiment data packages, and 917 annotation packages.
+A heads up that _Bioconductor_ 3.2 is the last version to be supported on Snow Leopard and plans should be made to migrate to Mavericks or newer before the Spring 2016 release.

 ## <a name="Contents"></a> Contents
 {:.no_toc}